zhcmeng/smolagents/docs/source/reference/agents.md

 <Tip warning={true}>

-Transformers Agents is an experimental API which is subject to change at any time.
+Smolagents is an experimental API which is subject to change at any time.
 Results returned by the agents can vary as the APIs or underlying models are prone to change.

 </Tip>